A Special Case

 Sally said nothing, took a slurp of something strong.

 Ten minutes later they all rushed to the window.
 There was commotion in the garden.
 Andrew was bawling, wailing with anger.
-Then he was leaping at the boy, pulling his hair, grabbing his ball, exerting all that bulk.
+Then he was leaping at the boy, pulling his hair, grabbing his ball, exerting all his sweating pungent bulk.

-Tony - no lover of his brother - got there first.
-Wrestled the sweating hulk of Andrew off the boy and on to the grass.
+But Tony got there first.
+Wrestled Andrew off the boy and down on to the grass.

 “I want to go home,” wailed Andrew.
 “He’s been so mean to me.”